rubyred139/2800-202310-BBY02/README.md

    - location of the country
    - one sentence description of the country
-3. Responses are cross-checked to the country database and validated before they are shown
-- **see Dataset section below for more information on how we filtered out the dataset*
+3. Responses are cross-checked to the country database and validated before they are shown **see Dataset section below for more information on how we filtered out the dataset*
-4. Response is displayed on the gacha page and used by Unsplash API to generate the images. **see below*
+4. Response is displayed on the gacha page and used by Unsplash API to generate the images.
 5. Prompt GPT using preferences and the country they selected to generate 6 interesting facts about the country and return the response in the the desired JSON response format.
    - an interesting fact about the country
    - a fact about an interesting business in the country